 From India, Pune

-To make your future safe better to take the help of a good criminal lawyer to dismiss the case or to clear the name from the complaint.
-This thing can only happen by the court order.
+Mr. Nathrao has given a detailed explanation.
+Without further delay, you need to know what the actual case is and who the complainant is.
+To ensure your future safety, it is better to seek the help of a good criminal lawyer to dismiss the case or clear your name from the complaint.
+This can only be achieved through a court order.

 From India, Mumbai